 How long does it take to start a Mississippi corporation?

 Processing takes 24 hours if filing online—but if you mail your form instead, postal delivery could take several business days.

 Does a Mississippi corporation need a business license?

-There isn’t a general, state-level business license in Mississippi.
-Cities and counties, however, may have their own licensing requirements.
-For instance, many cities, including Jackson, Southaven and Meridian, require business or “privilege” licenses.
-Fees are variable (often depending on factors such as number of employees and inventory) but typically start out at $20.
+There’s no general, statewide business license required in Mississippi, but some cities and counties have local requirements.
+For instance, many cities, including Jackson and Tupelo, require business or “privilege” licenses.
+Fees vary (often depending on factors such as number of employees and inventory) but typically start out at $20.

 For some license applications you may need an EIN or a certified copy of your Articles of Incorporation.
 At Northwest, we can streamline the process and get these for you—simply add on these items during checkout.

 What is a foreign Mississippi corporation?

 A corporation formed outside of Mississippi—but which conducts business in the state—is considered a foreign Mississippi corporation.
 For example, if you incorporated in Louisiana but decide to open a storefront in Mississippi, you would be a foreign Mississippi corporation.
 This also means you would need to register with the state by filing a Certificate of Authority with the Mississippi Secretary of State.
 Foreign corporations are required to file the Mississippi Annual Report each year as well.